Evacuation of La Romana's division: Prelude

 The Division of the North came under the command of Marshal Jean-Baptiste Bernadotte who was tasked with defending the southwestern shore of the Baltic Sea.
-In addition to La Romana's Spaniards, the marshal controlled 30,000 Danish troops plus French and Dutch units.
+In addition to La Romana's forces, the marshal controlled 30,000 Danish troops plus French and Dutch units.
 Napoleon, whose plans to seize Spain were well advanced, made sure that the Spanish units were spread out so that it would be difficult to assemble them in one place.
 Furthermore, Danish troops were always posted nearby.

 The 4,000 men of the Asturias and Guadalajara Regiments were stationed near Roskilde on the island of Zealand (Sjælland).
 The 4,500-strong Princesa, 1st of Barcelona, Almanza, and Villaviciosa Regiments were posted on the island of Funen (Fyn) along with La Romana's headquarters which were at Nyborg.
 The 1st of Catalonia Regiment was quartered on Langeland.
 The Algarve, Infante, Rey, and Zamora Regiments were stationed at Aarhus (Århus), Fredericia, and Randers on Jutland.
-Watching the various Spanish contingents were the main Danish army on Zealand, 3,000 Danes at Odense on Funen, 800 Danes and a company of French on Langeland, and a Dutch light cavalry brigade and Danish infantry on Jutland.
+Watching the various Spanish contingents were the main Danish army in Zealand, 3,000 Danes at Odense on Funen, 800 Danes, and a company of French on Langeland, and a Dutch light cavalry brigade and Danish infantry on Jutland.
 To keep the soldiers quiet, Napoleon increased the officers' pay and promised La Romana the Grand Cross of the Légion d'Honneur.
 In order to flatter the Spaniards, Bernadotte used a troop of the Rey Regiment as his personal escort.

 During the spring, the French authorities began intercepting the dispatches between La Romana and the Spanish government.
 However, they failed to stop a Spanish officer who arrived in April with a message protesting that 15 messages had been sent from Spain without a reply from the Division of the North.
 At last, La Romana and his officers became aware of the French seizure of Barcelona, Figueras, and Pamplona in March.
 Soon afterward came the tidings of the Dos de Mayo Uprising.
 Nearly all of the officers and men were infuriated by the news but realized that they were encompassed by enemies and far from home.
 On 24 June, La Romana learned that Joseph Bonaparte had been proclaimed king.
-One of his staff officers, Joseph O'Donnell noted, "The more they tried to persuade us that Spain was tranquil, and had settled down to enjoy an age of felicity under Napoleon, the more clearly did we forsee the scenes of blood, strife, and disaster which were to follow these incredible events."
+One of his staff officers, Joseph O'Donnell noted, "The more they tried to persuade us that Spain was tranquil, and had settled down to enjoy an age of felicity under Napoleon, the more clearly did we foresee the scenes of blood, strife, and disaster which were to follow these incredible events."